Graph Regularized PCA: Methodology

 The link between the characteristic graph structure and signal smoothness is formally established by \cite{k4bx-w273}.
 Low-frequency signals vary slowly across connected nodes and thus capture large-scale, or coarse, structures of the graph \cite{7552590}.
 They correspond to slow diffusion dynamics.
 Such modes are typically dominated by nodes with relatively high degree, reflecting their central role in the overall connectivity pattern.
 Together, these observations motivate the following objective function, which integrates low-rank reconstruction, smoothness of the loading vectors over the graph, and sparsity:

 The \emph{first term} measures the reconstruction error between $\mathbf{X}$ and its rank-$r$ approximation $\mathbf{U}\mathbf{V}^\top$.
 The \emph{second term} imposes sparsity on the vector of loadings associated with feature \( j \) across all principal components $\mathbf{V}_{j:}\in\mathbb{R}^{1\times r}$ through a weighted \( \ell_1 \) penalty.
 The weights \( (1 + d_j)^{-1} \) modulate the strength of the regularization, penalizing weakly connected features more strongly than highly connected ones.
 This design promotes interpretable loadings that remain consistent with the underlying graph topology.
 The \emph{third term}, $\frac{\lambda}{2}\,\mathrm{tr}\,(\mathbf{V}^\top \mathbf{L} \mathbf{V})$, enforces graph smoothness by encouraging connected features to have loadings of similar magnitude and sign, thereby forming sign-coherent regions over the graph \cite{7552590}.
 When $\lambda=0$, the graph structure is ignored.
 As $\lambda$ increases, the loadings become progressively smoother over the graph, with $\lambda \to \infty$ resulting in a constant loading over the graph.
 Together, the sparsity and smoothness terms force the solution of Eq.~\ref{eq:ggspca:objective} to reflect the connectivity structure encoded in $\boldsymbol{\widehat{\Theta}}$, while maintaining loadings sparse.
+The two coefficients are interpretable controls rather than performance knobs: $\alpha$ controls the support size of the loadings and $\lambda$ their smoothness.